Gear for Alaska: What You Need to Explore the Last Frontier

 Packing lists that fit real trips: Alaskan roads, ferry hops, and bush flights with weight limits.
 Dry bags, first-aid, water treatment, sun + insect protection, and the small things that save a day when weather turns.

-Local Brands & Made-in-Alaska Products
+Local Brands & Made in AK Gear

 Alaska makers turning out tough gear: clothing, packs, tools, and smart small-batch items.
 Where to find them in-state and online.
 If you want to support local and still get quality, start here.